"What is man that he should be mindful of

 predictably apply thought to the world of perception.
 When we are

-The changing face of human knowledge has resulted in a roller coaster
+As a result, the changing face of human knowledge has resulted in a roller coaster

 ride for mankind, constantly threatening the security he has found in